GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 ![Main scene](images/Main.png)

 As shown in the _UIVideoSettings.gd_ script, we defined an `apply_button_pressed` signal, with the settings dictionary as an argument.
-So let's attach a script to our main scene and connect that signal to it.
+Attach a script to our main scene and connect the `apply_button_pressed` signal to it.

 In this script, we update the game's video settings to those received from the `apply_button_signal`: